 Fifteen years ago, I came across old photos belonging to my mother.
 One was a photo of a man and women with what appeared to be their two young children.
 I asked my mom who they were.
 She said,

 What?
 I did not know my grandfather had a sister.
 I didn’t realize we had relatives lost in the Holocaust.
 My grandfather died in 1983.
 A stroke had taken away much of his vocal ability.
 Before that, we had never discussed his family in the “old country.”
 I was aware we had relatives in Israel.
-I met one of them when I was very young.
+I met one of them when I was a child.

 When I asked my mom to tell me more about the photo, she related that Fred had two other brothers.
 Yosef, who immigrated to Palestine, which would, of course, would later become Israel, and Louis or “Levi” who had lived in NYC.
 I had many questions.
 Were more of my family murdered in the Holocaust?
 Where the smiling couple and children in the photo even my family?
 What were the children’s names?
 How did they die?
 My mom had no answers.